-The Boomerang Effect is a social psychology term that holds that when you attempt to change someone's mind about something using a fact to dispute a current belief, that current belief will actually become stronger.
+The Backfire Effect is a social psychology term that holds that when you attempt to change someone's mind about something using a fact to dispute a current belief, that current belief will actually become stronger.

 I know!
 Absurd, isn't it?

 Why can't people just say, "Oh!
 I see that now.
 Thank you so much for teaching me something new!"?